Custom maps / GIS:

 To publish StatPlanet in a CMS-based blog or website, you first need to upload all the StatPlanet files in the folder 'web' to a designated area on the website where you normally put external files and images.
 For example, in the directory mywebsite.com/files.
 Create a sub-folder (e.g. 'statplanet') and place the files here.

 You can then link to the StatPlanet file from any webpage, e.g. http://www.mywebsite.com/files/statplanet/StatPlanet.html

 If you wish to embed StatPlanet inside your website, the solution depends on the CMS you are using.
 The steps for embedding StatPlanet in two of the most popular CMS's - Drupal and WordPress - are provided below.
-A similar approach may work for other CMS's if they have specific ways for dealing with Flash contents.
+See also: Embedding Flash files into SharePoint.

 - Download and install the Drupal module Flash Node